B. N. Rau

-Sir Benegal Narsing Rau CIE (26 February 1887 – 30 November 1953) was an Indian civil servant, jurist, diplomat and statesman known for his key role in drafting the Constitution of India.
-He was the Constitutional Advisor to Constituent Assembly.
+Sir Benegal Narsing Rau CIE (26 February 1887 – 30 November 1953) was an Indian civil servant, jurist, diplomat and statesman known for his role as the constitutional advisor to the Constituent Assembly of India.
 He was also India's representative to the United Nations Security Council from 1950 to 1952.
-His brothers were Governor of the Reserve Bank of India Benegal Rama Rau and journalist and politician B. Shiva Rao.

-One of the foremost Indian jurists of his time, Rau helped draft the constitutions of Burma in 1947 and India in 1950.
-He was the architect of the Indian constitution.
-As India's representative on the United Nations Security Council (1950–52), he was serving as president of the council when it recommended armed assistance to South Korea (June 1950).
+Rau helped draft the constitutions of Burma in 1947 and India in 1950.
+He was the constitutional advisor of the constituent assembly of India.
+He was India's representative to the United Nations Security Council from 1950 to 1952, and was serving as its president when it recommended armed assistance to South Korea in June 1950.
 Later he was a member of the Korean War post Armistice United Nations Command Military Armistice Commission (UNCMAC).

 A graduate of the Universities of Madras and Cambridge, Rau entered the Indian civil service in 1910.
-After revising the entire Indian statutory code (1935–37), he was knighted (1938) and made judge (1939) of the Bengal High Court at Calcutta (Kolkata).
+After revising the entire Indian statutory code (1935–37), he was knighted in 1938 and made judge of the Bengal High Court at Calcutta in 1939.
 His writings on Indian law include a noted study on constitutional precedents as well as articles on human rights in India.
 He served briefly (1944–45) as Minister of Jammu and Kashmir state.
 From February 1952 until his death, he was a judge of the International Court of Justice at The Hague.
 Before his election to the court, he was regarded as a candidate for secretary-general of the United Nations.
+Sir B. N. Rau's brothers were Governor of the Reserve Bank of India Benegal Rama Rau and journalist and politician B. Shiva Rao.

 Early life and education

-Rau was born on 26 February 1887 in a Chitrapur Saraswat Brahmin family.
+B. N. Rau was born during the late British Raj on 26 February 1887 in a Hindu Konkani-speaking Saraswat Brahmin family.
 His father Benegal Raghavendra Rau was an eminent doctor.
-Rau graduated from the Canara High School, Mangalore, topping the list of students of the entire Madras Presidency.
+Rau graduated from the Canara High School, Mangalore (Ancient Tulunad Head quarters), topping the list of students of the entire Madras Presidency.
 He graduated in 1905 with a triple first degree in English, Physics, and Sanskrit, and gained an additional first in Mathematics in 1906.
 On a scholarship, he proceeded to Trinity College, Cambridge, and took his Tripos in 1909, just missing the Wranglership coming out ninth.